Hague Trust Convention: Background

 Article 3 provides that the Convention only applies to express trusts created voluntarily and evidenced in writing.
 It will therefore not cover oral trusts, resulting trusts, constructive trusts, statutory trusts or trusts created by judicial order.
 But signatory states are free to apply the Convention to any form of trust.
 There are incidental question problems if the trust is testamentary and, under Article 4, if it is alleged that the testator lacked capacity, or that the will is formally or substantively invalid, or that it had been revoked, these issues must be determined first under the lex fori Conflict rules on characterisation and choice of law before the Convention rules can apply.
 This will include, for example, a detailed consideration of any marriage settlement or applicable law containing community property provisions which might prevent the testator alienating property from a spouse or child of the family (see succession (conflict)).
 Obviously, if the will purporting to create the trust is held invalid, there are no trusts to adjudicate upon.

 The applicable law

 Article 6 allows the settlor to select the applicable law in the inter vivos or testamentary document.
 Under normal circumstances, the settlor will be acting on professional advice and will make an express selection or it will be implied from the facts of the case.
-But, under Actable 6(2), if the settlor selects a law with no relevant provisions or the provisions in the municipal law selected would be inappropriate, or there is no selection, Article 7 applies to select the law which is most closely connected with the transaction.
+But, under Article 6(2), if the settlor selects a law with no relevant provisions or the provisions in the municipal law selected would be inappropriate, or there is no selection, Article 7 applies to select the law which is most closely connected with the transaction.
 This is judged by reference to four alternative connecting factors which are to be considered as at the time the putative trust is created: